tubbytwins/bumwings-kbd/v001/info.md

 *   Wren (by Walter Hanley; all variants over time)
 *   Zaphod (by Pete Johanson)

 One thing to note: I could find no designs that used the Waveshare RP2040-zero module, which was a bit disappointing to me.
 So I used this as a vehicle to prove that it could be used in a keyboard design.
 There really is a lot to like about this module: it has more IO pins available than the Xiao Seeed RP2040 module, and only takes up less than one square inch of space.
-However, this is not a negative statement regarding the Xiao Seed: it looks very nice and some others have used it successfully in their own keyboard designs.
+However, this is not a negative statement regarding the Xiao Seeed family, as they look very nice and some others have used them successfully in their own keyboard designs.
 At some point I would like to do the same, but IMHO the limited IO pins make it impractical for a single-PCB keyboard with a reasonably useful number of rows and columns, such as this keyboard.
 The Waveshare RP2040-zero module addresses these issues handily.

 > FYI - I am not sponsored by Waveshare, nor am I receiving compensation in any way.

 Finally, a brief note about the name ("BumWings").
-I'm not really going to explain that: I come up with silly names for things all the time, and most of them are based on meats or other food items (which makes this an exception).
+I'm not really going to give a deep explanation for that: I come up with silly names for things all the time, and most of them are based on meats or other food items (which makes this an exception).
 The words "bum" and "wings" happened to pop into my head and the combination made sense to me at the time, and so I kept it.
 It isn't meant to be pejorative or insulting.
-If you don't like it, feel free to adapt the design to your needs, and change the name to your liking.
+If you don't like it, feel free to clone the repo, adapt the design to your needs, and change the name to your liking.
 This is what open source hardware design allows you to do.

 ## Links